dell/omnia/docs/source/InstallationGuides/LocalRepo/InputParameters.rst

             ]
         }

-* For RHEL/Rocky OS:
+* For RHEL/Rocky Linux OS:

-.. note:: For Rocky OS, the "cluster_os_type" in the below sample will be "rocky".
+.. note:: For Rocky Linux OS, the "cluster_os_type" in the below sample will be "Rocky Linux".

 ::